 Plus, the offcuts are recyclable, and the entire roof can be recycled if the homeowner decides to change the look decades down the road.

 Masonry buildings are 8 to 13 per cent more energy efficient than ones clad in stucco or siding, which results in lower energy costs for the owner and reduced carbon emissions for the lifetime of the structure.
-For commercial projects, Shouldice Designer Stone products also earn LEED points towards certification.
+For commercial projects, Shouldice Stone products also earn LEED points towards certification.

 Whether your client is looking for a modern or classic design, there are numerous ways to incorporate sustainable materials to achieve your vision while minimizing harm to the planet.
 Get inspired about how you can incorporate stone veneers and brick into your next project by checking out our project gallery.